Arturo Matte: Professional career

 Matte taught in night schools of the Sociedad de Instrucción Primaria and became its treasurer and one of its leading figures.

 In business, he co-founded and chaired the Compañía de Acero del Pacífico (CAP) and the Compañía Manufacturera de Papeles y Cartones (CMPC) with his brother Luis Matte Larraín.
 He held executive positions in several companies and was active in agriculture, managing the San Miguel estate in Santa Clara, near Chillán.

 Political career

 He began political activity as president of the Law Student Center at the University of Chile and joined the Liberal Party.

 Elected Mayor of Buin (1918–1923), he later served as Minister of Finance (1943–1944) under Juan Antonio Ríos.

 In the 1950 by-election following the death of his father-in-law Arturo Alessandri Palma, Matte won the Senate seat for Santiago, serving until 1957.

-He was also a presidential candidate in the 1952 Chilean presidential election, obtaining 27.8% of the vote, finishing second to Carlos Ibáñez del Campo.
+He was also a presidential candidate in the 1952 presidential election, in which he obtained 27.8% of the vote to finish second to Carlos Ibáñez del Campo.

 He died in Santiago on 9 April 1980 at the age of 86.